mohanedy/go-router-example-with-type-safe-routes/README.md

 }
 ```

-Now lets update the `recipeDetails` route to accept the `RecipeDetailsArgs` class as extra data as follows:
+Now let's update the `recipeDetails` route to accept the `RecipeDetailsArgs` class as extra data as follows:

 ```dart
 class AppRouter {